chsasank/chsasank.github.io/_posts/2020-09-13-nvidia-arm-sale.md

 It's important to understand the history of AI research in detail before we appreciate the reasons for rise of Nvidia.
 We also have to digress deep into the history of computers themselves.
-We'll then continue with business models of ARM and finally end with SoftBank.
+We'll then continue with ARM and the reason for current sale.

 ### Artificial Intelligence (AI)